hasgeek/packman/README.md

 Packman is HasGeek's experimental asset library management tool.

-This boilerplate uses Compass for custom stylesheets.
-Stylesheets are located in `packman/static/sass` and may be rebuilt with `compass compile`.
+This app uses Compass for custom stylesheets.
+Stylesheets are located in `packman/static/sass` and may be rebuilt with `compass compile` from the base folder.
 To rebuild automatically, use `compass watch`.